 - What you are doing is working.

-- Significantly reduces “forgetting” why certain decisions were made; and
+- Significantly reduces “forgetting” why certain decisions were made;

 - Further demonstrates that you are meticulous in risk management activities.

-Thinking like an auditor means being meticulous in documentation, such as documenting each step of decision making (i.e. history of how conclusions were arrived at) and justifying those steps with reason.
+Thinking like an auditor means being meticulous in documentation, such as documenting each step of decision-making (i.e. history of how conclusions were arrived at) and justifying those steps with reason.

 Eye for Well-Organized SMS Manual or Aviation Safety Database